 |A little upstream of Ebley, an area is reached where there has been major redevelopment on both sides of the canal.

 towards Dudbridge where a new

 bridge carries the A419 dual carriage way over the canal with full

 survives on what was the old Dudbridge wharf.

 |Immediately beyond the bridge

-The canal carries the flows from Slad Brook and the Painswick Stream with Ruscombe brook joining the canal between the two Dudbridge locks, and these flows are being harnessed to generate hydro power to provide an income stream to help maintain the restored canal.
+The canal carries the flows from Slad Brook and the Painswick Stream which is joined by Ruscombe Brook between the two Dudbridge locks,

-In times of flood, the flows down the canal can be considerable and most winters see periods of high flows which can restrict navigation.
+In times of flood, the flows down the canal can be considerable and most winters see at least some periods of high flows making navigation unwise.

-Bridge is another former swing bridge and is unusual in that it is
+Bridge swing bridge has been replaced by an iconic single balance arm lift bridge and is unusual in that it is

 also a skew bridge.
-It is also the last bridge over the Stroudwater
+It is the last bridge over the Stroudwater Canal

 before its terminus is reached at Wallbridge.